15 companion plants for raspberries (and what not to plant nearby)

 Crimson clover is one of the most beautiful nitrogen-fixing plants you can find.
 Not only will these pretty groundcovers provide you with a colorful and gorgeous garden but they will provide their companions with enriched soil allowing your raspberry bushes to flourish to their full potential.
 They also attract pollinators and other beneficial insects such as lacewings and parasitic wasps.

-2. White Clover
+2. White clover

-White clovers also are great nitrogen-fixing plants—enriching the soil around them and allowing their companion plants to thrive.
-They are a great living mulch plant to keep around your raspberry plants because they also help keep weeds at bay and attract beneficial insects as it flowers.
+They are a great living mulch plant to keep around your raspberry plants because they also help keep weeds at bay and attract beneficial insects as they flower.
 Just don’t let it grow too many seeds.
-It’s usually mowed down before the flowers turn into seeds but this is just something to be mindful of.
+It’s usually mowed down before the flowers turn into seeds, but this is just something to be mindful of.

 3. Garlic

-4. Lavender
+4. Sunflower

-5. Tansy
+Tansy

 Tansy is a potentially good companion plant for raspberries because it contains a poisonous chemical called thujone—which aids in repelling pests and other helpful insects.
 They also help provide potassium to the soil around it—allowing its nearby neighbors to benefit as well.
 Note: Its leaves are toxic to people and animals if ingested.